finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 ## About <a name="about"></a>

 This algorithm is a simple trading strategy, using 2 technical indicators to generate buy and sell signals for a selection of stocks.
-There is no live version of this strategy, the 'backtest.py' is the only file for this strategy, as improvements are desired before implementing a live version.
+There is no live version of this strategy, the 'backtest.py' is the only file for this strategy.
+In order to use the backtest file, you must create an account with alpaca to get keys for their historical data API.

-This algorithm is not documented in depth, it is not intended for others to use, it is simply for me to improve my skills and showcase the results.

 # Features <a name="features"></a>
 ## Data Collection <a name="data-collection"></a>